List of Jurassic Park (franchise) characters: Dr. Lewis Dodgson

-Dr. Lewis Dodgson is the antagonist of both the Jurassic Park novels, and the main antagonist in Jurassic World Dominion.
+Dr. Lewis Dodgson is the main antagonist of both the Jurassic Park novels, and the main antagonist in Jurassic World Dominion as well as an antagonist in Jurassic World: Camp Cretaceous and Jurassic World: Chaos Theory.

-In the novels, Dodgson is an ambitious scientist who is unafraid to make aggressive moves, generally considered unethical, to achieve his goals.
+In the novels, Dodgson is an ambitious geneticist who is unafraid to make aggressive moves, generally considered unethical, to achieve his goals.
 He states that he "won't be held back by regulations made for lesser souls".
 Dodgson works for the Biosyn Corporation, a company that rivals Hammond's but has a far spottier scientific reputation.
 Dodgson is described in the novels as more of a salesman than a scientist, and someone who specializes in both reverse engineering and stealing the work of others.
+In his past as a graduate student, he had been dismissed by Johns Hopkins University for attempting a gene therapy experiment on human patients without following the proper Food and Drug Administration (FDA) protocols.
+Notably, in 1986, he recklessly experimented on an untested vaccine against neurotropic viruses on a farm in Chile, which mutated a strain into an airborne disease.
+However, due to technicalities, Dodgson escaped justice and he remains working at Biosyn.
 He hopes to get his hands on Hammond's technology in order to create dinosaurs of his own.
 He and Biosyn seek to clone dinosaurs not as an attraction, but as potential test subjects for laboratory applications.
 He is portrayed as cold and ruthless, yet patient and practical, preferring to operate in the shadows with no one suspecting him.
 In the first novel, Dodgson hires Dennis Nedry to steal dinosaur embryos for Biosyn, but the plot fails when Nedry is killed by a Dilophosaurus on his way to deliver the embryos.

-In the sequel novel, Dodgson is much more ambitious and takes a team to Isla Sorna in an attempt to collect fertilized dinosaur eggs.
-He is depicted as a far more villainous and antagonistic character, at one point attempting to murder Sarah Harding.
-Ignorant of the dangers of these animals, Dodgson and his team are eventually killed, with Dodgson being consumed by an infant Tyrannosaurus after being captured by one of the adults.
+In the sequel novel, Dodgson is a much more ambitious, villainous, and antagonistic character.
+Prior to the novel's events, Dodgson test-marketed a crop of genetically altered potatoes that ended up hospitalizing children after eating them.
+However, he still manages to evade the law by bribing officials.
+He takes a team to Isla Sorna in an attempt to collect fertilized dinosaur eggs, during which he tried to murder Sarah Harding.
+Ignorant of the dangers of these animals, Dodgson and his team are killed, with Dodgson being consumed by an infant Tyrannosaurus after being captured by one of the adults.